g0dsCookie/docker-rspamd/README.md

 ## Update instructions

-1. Add new dovecot version to `build.py`
+1. Add new rspamd version to `build.py`
 2. `make VERSION="<VERSION>"`
     1. Omit `VERSION=` or set `<VERSION>` to **latest** if you are building a latest version.
 3. `make push`